Read the following sections to learn how to fix common problems that might appear when using SelectPdf library for .NET:

 3. You are using a proxy server to connect to the internet.
 SelectPdf Html to Pdf Converter supports this option and can convert web pages that can be accessed only though a proxy server.
 Use ProxyOptions property of the HtmlToPdfOptions object to setup your proxy.

-4. You are using an Azure website.
-SelectPdf only works on Azure if you deploy to a Cloud Service or Virtual Machine.
+4. You are using an Azure website and an older version of SelectPdf library.
+Older versions of SelectPdf only work on Azure if you deploy to a Cloud Service or Virtual Machine.